-NOTE: Because the evaporator fan motor operates through the ADC control, you cannot replace the ADC with a defrost timer.
-(Refer to Figures 14 to 17 when doing voltage checks.
+NOTE: Because the evaporator fan motor operates through the ADC control, you can not replace the ADC with a defrost timer.

-To check input power to the board (See Figure 24.):
+To check input power to the board: (See Figure 14.)

-- Check voltage between E4 and E8.
-You should have 115 VAC ± 10% as long as refrigerator is connected to house current. - 2.
-If freezer control contacts are closed, there should be 115 VAC \pm 10% between E4 and E2.
-If no voltage is present, check control. - 3.
-If food compartment contacts are closed, there should be $115 \text{ VAC} \pm 10\%$ between E4 and E6.
-If no voltage is present, check control. - With door open and refrigerator light switch contacts closed, there should be 115 VAC ± 10% between E4 and E7.
+- Check voltage between 1 and 10.
+You should have 115 VAC ± 10% as long as the refrigerator is connected to house current. - 2.
+If the freezer control contacts are closed, there should have 115 VAC ± 10% between 10 and 4.
+If no voltage is present, check control.

+- If the food compartment control contacts are closed, there should be 115 VAC ± 10% between 9 and 10.
+If no voltage is present, check control. - With the door open and the food compartment light switch contacts closed, there should be 115 VAC ± 10% between 7 and 10.
 If no voltage is present, check light switch.

-NOTE: Remember to initiate defrost with the light switch.
-Both the switch and the light bulb must be operating.
-The board is looking for the change from L1 when the switch is closed, and Neutral (through the light bulb), when the switch is open.
+NOTE: Remember to initiate defrost with the light switch, both the switch and the light bulb must be operating.
+The board is looking for the change from L1 when the switch is closed and Neutral through the light bulb, when the switch is open.

-To check output power from board (See Figure 24.):
+To check output power from the board: (See Figure 14.)

-- If voltage is coming from freezer or food compartment control, there should be 115 VAC ± 10% between E4 and E9 to operate evaporator fan motor, unless it is in defrost or within 7 minute delay after defrost.
-(See NOTE A.)If no voltage is present, replace board. - 2.
-If voltage is coming from freezer control, there should be 115 VAC \pm 10% at either E4 or E1, if relay is set in defrost, or E4 to E3, if relay is set for compressor to run. - If there is voltage between E4 and E3, compressor and condenser fans should be running.
-If they are not, check voltage at compressor.
+- If there is voltage coming in from the freezer or food compartment control, there should be 115 VAC ± 10% between 10 and 11 to operate the evaporator fan motor, unless it is in defrost or within the 7 minute delay after defrost.
+If no voltage is present, replace the board. - 2.
+If there is voltage coming in from the freezer control, there should be 115 VAC ± 10% at either 2 to 10 if the relay is set in defrost, or 6 to 10, if the relay is set for the compressor to run. - 3.
+If there is voltage between 6 and 10, the compressor and condenser fan should be running.
+If they are not, check the voltage at the compressor.
 If voltage is present, follow procedure to check compressor.
 If voltage is not present, check wiring between ADC and compressor.

 NOTE: To change relay from compressor run to defrost, open door and push light switch in and out 5 times within 6 seconds.
-The relay power should change from E4-to-E3 to E4-to-E1.
-The compressor should shut off and the defrost heater should come on.
+The relay contact should open from Number 6 and close to number 2 shutting off the compressor and supplying power to the defrost heater.